attcs/Octree/README.md

 * Use `PlaneSearch()` / `PlaneIntersection()` / `PlanePositiveSegmentation()` member functions for hyperplane related searches
 * Use `FrustumCulling()` to get entities in the multi-plane-bounded space/frustum
 * Use `Core` edit functions `Insert()`, `Update()`, `UpdateIndexes()`, `Erase()` if the some of the underlying geometrical elements were changed or reordered
+* Use `InsertUnique` if tolerance-based unique insertion is needed for points
+* Use `InsertWithRebalance()` for rebalancing the tree during insertion
 * Use `Container` edit functions `Add()`, `Update()`, `Erase()` if one of the underlying geometrical element was changed
 * Use `CollisionDetection()` member function for bounding box overlap examination.
 * Use `VisitNodes()` / `VisitNodesInDFS()` to traverse the tree from up to down (former is breadth-first search) with user-defined `selector()` and `procedure()`.
 * Use `GetNearestNeighbors()` for kNN search in point based tree. https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm
 * Use `RayIntersectedFirst()` or `RayIntersectedAll()` to get intersected bounding boxes in order by a ray.

 ## Notes
 * Header only implementation.